-In recent years, NSCAP's Housing Law Project provided brief legal service or direct legal representation to hundreds of low-income tenants.
-NSCAP works with clients to resolve housing issues and have preserved or renegotiated tenancies for numerous clients.
+In recent years, NSCAP's Housing Law Project has provided brief legal service or direct legal representation to hundreds of low-income tenants.
+NSCAP works with clients to resolve housing issues and has preserved or renegotiated tenancies for numerous clients.
 Based on this experience, NSCAP concludes that a majority of clients are able to avoid homelessness with a modest amount of legal advocacy and funds.
-However, in March 2010, NSCAP provided the following statistics:
+Nevertheless, in March 2010, NSCAP provided the following statistics:

-- 63% of NSCAP's clients who are Salem residents have incomes below the Federal Poverty Level: - The typical hourly wage of a NSCAP client is \$13.00 per hour; and - The price of heating oil has increased from \$2.44/gal to over \$3.59/gal (32% increase) in the last year while the fuel assistance benefit has remained the same.
+- 57% of NSCAP's clients who are Salem residents have incomes below the Federal Poverty Level: - The typical hourly wage of a NSCAP client is \$13.00 per hour; and - The price of heating oil has increased from \$3.59/gal to \$4.14/gal (15% increase) in the last year while the fuel assistance benefit has decreased slightly.